1. Warren Hastings was the first ___________.

 Explanation: Macaulay admired Hastings’ administrative genius.

-100. In summary, Warren Hastings’ rule is best described as:
+100. In summary, Warren Hastings’ rule is best described as___________.

 A) Purely exploitative with no reforms